Hephzibah2/LITA-PROJECT-2-CUSTOMERS-DATA/README.md

 '''

 ### DATA SUMMARY
- I used Microsoft Excel to give summary of my data
+ I used Microsoft Excel to give summary of my data.
+This will help the organisation to be able to grasp the main ideas quickly and help in comparison and evaluation.
  1. Sum of Revenue by Region
     https://github.com/Hephzibah2/LITA-PROJECT-2-CUSTOMERS-DATA/blob/main/IMG_1553%20Copy.jpeg